exercism/python/exercises/practice/matching-brackets/.articles/performance/content.md

 # Performance

-All functions were tested on three inputs, a short string from the stadard tests plus two scientific papers in $\LaTeX$ format.
+All functions were tested on three inputs, a short string from the exercise tests plus two scientific papers in $\LaTeX$ format.

 Python reported these string lengths: